 Model by IXO 1/43

 1961-64 E-Type OTS: The introduction of the E-Type was a high water mark in automotive styling and design.
 Never had a production sports car ever possessed such evocative lines and created such envy among auto makers.
 The E-Type (XKE in the States) was a quantum leap from production sports cars with its triple carb 3.8 liter six producing 265 bhp, IRS, disc brakes, drop dead styling.
+The early E-Types would later come to be known as the Series 1 cars.

 1961-64 E-Type FHC: Donald Campbell bought this E-Type Coupe for his wife Tonia Bern Campbell.
 Painted in the light Bluebird blue, that car fir right in when displayed near the Bluebird land speed record cars and water speed record boats in period pictures.
 The E-Type celebrated its 60th Birthday in 2021, as beautiful now as then!